 — Pam

-Aside from being super tasty and a guaranteed crowd-pleaser, you’ll love that this roasted red potatoes recipe requires very minimal ingredients.
+Aside from being super tasty and a guaranteed crowd-pleaser, you’ll love that this roasted red potatoes recipe requires only simple ingredients.
 Here’s what you’ll need:

 • Baby potatoes.
 Red potatoes are easy to use and are ready in minutes, but feel free to use any kind of new potato such as Yukon Gold potatoes or something similar.